vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 Palette files are used for CSS varaible injection, where each variable will be injected in to root with kebab-name of variable name.

-You can specific a file (probably in `.vuepress/styles/` folder) as user palette file, and the default filename is `${id}-palette.scss`.
+You can specific a file (probably in `.vuepress/styles/` directory) as user palette file, and the default filename is `${id}-palette.scss`.
 Also, you are able to provide a default palette files where you can place fallback values for variables with `!default`.

 ::: details An example